 Kerfuffle in the Kitchen and other Stuff(ing) Passionate explosions in an early morning prep kitchen probably occur more often than not.

 Insights on Interacting with Busy Executives Meg McDonough, President of Luxury Hospitality Consultants LLC in Sarasota, Florida, is a regular contributor for HospitalityEducators.com.
 She recently completed an in-depth interview with the Executive Pastry Chef at one of the best-known hotel brands in the world, and we wanted to share some additional background with our readers on how these interactions come to be.
 John Hogan, Co-Founder of HospitalityEducators.com Interview with Guillaume Marchand Ritz Carlton-Sarasota Hotel The Challenges of a Pastry Chef Q. Why did you choose Chef Marchand?
-I came across his creation of the Gingerbread Mansion while attending the Winefest celebration held last Fall in Sarasota.
+I came across his creation of the Gingerbread Mansion while attending the Winefest celebration held in Sarasota.
 Chef and his team fashioned a built-to-scale edible masterpiece fashioned after the real mansion which John Ringling built for himself and his wife in Sarasota as their winter residence.
-The home is called Ca d’Zan (“house of John”) and is located on the John and Mable Ringling Museum grounds.
-The home was also used for the filming of a more recent version of “Great Expectations” starring Gwyneth Paltrow, Ethan Hawke, and Anne …
+The home is called Ca d’Zan (“House of John”) and is located on the John and Mable Ringling Museum grounds.
+The home was also used for the filming of a more recent version of “Great Expectations” starring Gwyneth Paltrow, Ethan Hawke, and Anne Bancroft (to …

 Making Sandwiches Without Bread – No Joke Creative chefs have learned that in order to appeal to the masses, oftentimes by incorporating a new recipe, or just reviving an older one with slight modifications and visual appeal, it has become de rigueur to present appetizers and tapas with a touch of S.A.L.T.